 - Is appearing in court for a second, third, or future offense for the same charge

 At our firm, we frequently negotiate diversion terms, fight to obtain diversion if the prosecutor is declining to offer it, and assure that the diversion process moves efficient and the prosecutor follow through on his or her end of the bargain.
 It is important to obtain an attorney experienced in fighting to defend minors.
 Criminal charges can have long-lasting negative effects on a minor's future career, education, and family life.
-With over 40 years of combined experience, Attorneys Steve Sherick and Adam Bleier will provide a well-prepared and exhaustive defense.
-Call them today at 520-318-3939 or contact them online.
+With over 40 years of combined experience, Attorney Steve Sherick will provide a well-prepared and exhaustive defense.
+Call them today at (520) 318-3939 or contact them online.